 Learn to see as the horse sees.

-In a socially rich online learning environment, students come to see the world as horses see the world, improving their ability to develop willing partnerships with horses.
 By appreciating horses' long evolved nature as social grazers of the plains and group survivalists, students of equine behaviour readily learn to blend with their horses to consistently keep them happy, healthy, and willing to win.
 When horsefolk learn to become part of the horse herd, they are able to achieve willing and winning partnerships with their horses.
 Horses form strong pair bonds.
 By appreciating the nature of horses, humans can forge deep bonds with their horse, allowing achievements much greater that the sum of horse and rider.

-Many begin their equine behavior education journey unknowing what awaits them, much as horses began their journey through time 60 million years ago before merging societies with mankind several thousand years ago.
+Many begin their horse journey unknowing what awaits them, much as horses began their journey through time 60 million years ago before merging societies with mankind several thousand years ago.
 Three million years ago the footsteps of primitive man were found fossilized next to the hoofprints of ancient horses in what is now Kenya, suggesting that humans have been contemplating horses for some time.
 It was not until perhaps ten to twenty thousand years ago that man began the dance of domestication with horse, the horse has become Equus caballus.

 There is archeological evidence that man formed a close relationship with horses by 5500 years ago in Botai, Khazakstan where the horsefolk kept and milked horses, probably rode them, this after millenia of hunting horses for food.
 Both trained and wild horses co-existed in this realm south of Russia and west of China.
 Trained horses soon spread throughout the world, civilization of man the result.
 By the early 20th century the predecessor to man's newest animal partner, the tarpan, had gone extinct.
 To the best of our knowledge, all horses today are descended from domesticated selectively bred horses.